Study mode and duration: MBA/PgDip: part-time - 2 years

 If you think the right programme for you is an MBA, we would encourage you to meet with our Postgraduate Programme Coordinators in the UAE to discuss the structure and practical aspects of the programme we offer, as well as your options.

-Strathclyde Business School’s Abu Dhabi and Dubai locations and are located within following HCT campuses.
+Strathclyde Business School’s Dubai location is located within the following HCT campus.

 The Strathclyde Dubai campus is located at Dubai Women’s College Dubai.